 Every item in their store comes with an AUTHENTICITY PROMISE, and if you have any doubts, you can just return it, no questions asked.
 In addition, their customer service is outstanding and I’ve had responses within MINUTES from their customer service.
 Most of my handbag collection is from Yoogi’s Closet and I love the variety of rare and limited edition bags on this site.

 Fashionphile, based in Carlsbad, CA, is one of my favorite places to browse bags–they truly have the best selection of luxury goods.
 Their prices are a little high sometimes, but their selection makes them standout because you can find something you really love.
 I had a good experience buying my Louis Vuitton Alma BB from them, and I LOVE their social media account.
 They show all the “behind the scenes” of their business, which is like handbag heaven.
-Of all these reselling businesses, I believe Fashionphile is the oldest—they started selling on EBay years and years ago.
+Of all these reselling businesses, I believe Fashionphile is the oldest—they started selling on Ebay in 2003.
 I’ve never sold to Fashionphile but I usually get a quote from them when looking to sell.

 TheRealReal is somewhere I’ve never purchased from, but I really, really like their website.
 They have a HUGE variety of items from handbags to clothes to fine jewelry and home decor.
 It seems like every time I try to shop on their site I get so overwhelmed at everything they have available that I just give up.
 But that said, they provide detailed information and photography for every listing, along with a heavy focus on authenticity.

 Tradesy is an app and website I’ve both bought and sold from.
 This is a peer-to-peer marketplace, similar to Craigslist or Facebook marketplace, but targeted toward higher-end luxury goods.
 I have sold a Michael Kors bag, Chanel sunglasses and purchased Tom Ford sunglasses on Tradesy.